Damir94/100-Days-Of-Devops/README.md

 ---

-## 🎯 Why I’m Doing This
+## 🎯 My goals with this challenge:

-I’m doing this challenge to:

-- Solidify my DevOps skills through **consistent, real-world practice**
-- Build a **portfolio that demonstrates business impact**, not just theoretical knowledge
+ - Build a portfolio that demonstrates real business impact

+ - Gain deeper expertise in Linux, CI/CD, cloud provisioning, monitoring & troubleshooting

-- Learn to structure and document technical work for **team handoff, recruiters, and future me**
+ - Practice structuring and documenting technical work for teams, recruiters, and long-term growth

-- Challenge myself to improve in areas like:
-  - Linux system administration
-  - CI/CD and automation
-  - Cloud provisioning
-  - Monitoring and troubleshooting
+This isn’t just a tutorial exercise — it’s about solving practical deployment and operational challenges while continuously improving as a DevOps engineer.

 ---